Scholarly Networks Security Initiative (SNSI): working together to combat the threat of cybercrime

 May 02, 2024SLA 2024 - Cyber-attacks and Information Content.
 What's your Game Plan?
 Join Helen Josephine, Seema Rampersad and Emily Singley on Sunday 14 July.

-May 28, 2024Working together
+June 26, 2024Working together

 Cybersecurity isn't just an issue for publishers.
 It isn't just a challenge for librarians.
 It is not just an obstacle for institutions or nuisance for researchers.
 This is an issue for all of us, and a problem we firmly believe can be best addressed sustainably and effectively together.
 SNSI has been formed to help address this.
 Several librarians, representatives from leading organizations and other key stakeholders have kindly agreed to provide SNSI with independent advice and feedback on our program, which will be turned into tangible actions the group takes. |